cdf1982/cdf1982.github.io/glancecam/faqs.md

 > **[Let's talk!](mailto:support@cdf1982.com)** Let me know what capabilities you would like to be added in the future.<br>
 > Most of the features that GlanceCam provides come from Users' suggestions, and I love receiving feedback from people who use my app.<br>
 > Obviously this won't mean that I will be able to satisfy every feature request, but I keep a list and during development I try to prioritise the most frequently requested and impactful capabilities.<br>
 > To be completely transparent and avoid wasting your time, there are some things that I already know I will never include in the app, because they would change its nature: GlanceCam will never become a NVR, adding support for recording and playing back videos, and features like motion detection or pan and tilt support are highly unlikely to ever happen; an iOS or tvOS version?
-Maybe someday, when the Mac version will have everything I plan for it... a Windows or Android version?
+Maybe someday, when the Mac version will have everything I plan for it (but if and when that will happen, they'll be separate apps, programmed from the ground up to take advantage of those platforms, and separate purchases/subscriptions will therefore be required to cover huge development time and costs)... a Windows or Android version?
 Not happening, because those are not platforms that I personally use.
 <a name="actions"></a>

 ---